Schepp/HTTP-headers/markdown/performance.md

 or

 `Cache-Control: stale-while-revalidate=1200`

+The client takes a cached version, followed by fetching an update
 ---
 `Cache-Control: stale-if-error`

 or

 ` Cache-Control: max-age=600, stale-if-error=1200`

+The client uses a cached version if the server throws an error

 Applies to 500, 502, 503, or 504 HTTP response status codes
 ---